Forecasting

 Default data input value

 The result is shown below.
 The Q3 values are copied from the corresponding revenue measures.
-Since Q4 was left blank, the configured default value is used.
+Since Q4 was left blank, the default value is used.

 Default static value used in blank open period forecasts